MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsMeetingBrandingPolicy.md

 ### -MeetingBrandingThemes
 List of meeting branding themes.
 You can alter list returned by `Get-CsTeamsMeetingBrandingPolicy` cmdlet and pass it to this parameter. (see example 1).
+It is not possible to add new/remove meeting branding themes using cmdlets.
+Please use Teams Admin Center (TAC) for that purpose.

 ```yaml
 Type: System.Management.Automation.PSListModifier`1[Microsoft.Teams.Policy.Administration.Cmdlets.Core.MeetingBrandingTheme]